orai-nlp/SpanishGLUE/README.md

 We present SpanishGLUE, a new NLU benchmark for Spanish, which has been elaborated from previously existing datasets and following similar criteria to those used for the construction of GLUE and SuperGLUE.
-SpanishGLUE is composed of several well known datasets, its with its own license.
+SpanishGLUE is composed of several well known datasets, each with its own license.